“The collection is autobiographical in the way it is associated with my life. If I buy an Andreas Gursky, it will be of a Berlin scene.”

 Are fairs or auctions his favorite?

-To find out more about Schloss Kummerow and to see the current exhibition please click.
+To find out more about Schloss Kummerow please click here.

 Interview by Duncan Ballantyne-Way — Senior Editor